DEIB-GECO/genereg/doc/source/introduction.rst

 	3) extraction of the promotorial methylation sites and of their methylation levels (i.e. *beta_values*) for each target gene (from TCGA data samples collecting information on patients affected by the tumor of interest);

-	4) extraction of the expression values of each target gene (from TCGA data sample scollecting information on patients affected by the tumor of interest);
+	4) extraction of the expression values of each target gene (from TCGA data sample collecting information on patients affected by the tumor of interest);

 	5) extracted data manipulation and storage into data matrixes to use as inputs for the data analysis;